Fatal Accident Claims

 At Bolt Burdon Kemp, we have a team of professional and compassionate lawyers who have helped bereaved clients obtain the compensation that they are entitled to following a variety of fatal accidents, including road traffic accidents and accidents at work.

 In order to bring a successful claim for compensation following a fatal accident, you must prove that the person who caused the accident was negligent.
-This might mean proving another car driver drove negligently or that an employer wrongly exposed you to a dangerous situation.
+This might mean proving another car driver drove negligently or that an employer wrongly exposed the person who died to a dangerous situation.

 If there is a chance of proving that someone else caused the accident, then there are different legal routes that you can take to obtaining compensation for you and your family.